-Here’s a look at what you need to know about Pakistan, the sixth most populous country in the world.
+Here’s a look at Pakistan.
 It borders Iran, Afghanistan and India in Southeast Asia.
 In 1947, Pakistan gained its independence from Great Britain.

 1947-1948 - Pakistan fights its first war against India over control of the Kashmir area.